antislava/nix-deps/README.md

 **Another** attempt to automate creation and updating of repo `json` data for `nix` (i.e. wrapper around git fetchers) focusing on
-* Simplicity: many solution tend to become somewhat over-engineered; existing tools and simple scripts should be sufficient.
+* Simplicity: many solutions tend to become somewhat over-engineered; existing tools and simple scripts should be sufficient.
 * Ergonomic workflow: minimum copy-pasting, only repo and its owner names need to be typed in in most cases.

 (TODO: List existing tools)